What are you looking for?

 Every Tuesday I bring you a tip, trick, hint, and occasionally a tutorial.
 Well…today I give you one of my secrets in my arsenal of claying, the trick uses the very reasonably priced and easy to find Super Sculpey.

 Have you ever had a piece break?
 ACK!
 I hate it when that happens.
 I just spent hours creating something to have it crack and break on me.
 Drat!
-Super Sculpey is more of a sculpting clay medium that artists clay (like the Premo I use).
+Super Sculpey is more of a sculpting clay medium than an artists clay (like the Premo I use).
 This means that it is going to bake up super tough and strong.
 And because you can sand, carve, and drill into it … this means it’s actually making your clay tougher in the process too.
-In many of my larger pieces, I now purposefully add Super Sculpey just to make my pieces stronger and more durable over time.
+In almost ALL of my pieces, whether small or large, I add Super Sculpey into the color blends, just for some added strength.
+In many of my larger pieces, I add large amounts of Super Sculpey just to make my pieces stronger and more durable over time.

 Do you use Super Sculpey?
 If you do, what do you use the polymer clay for?